vippsas/vipps-developers/faqs/common-errors-faq.md

 * The user is under 15 years old and cannot pay businesses.
 * The phone number is not for a Vipps user.

-Vipps cannot give more details.
+Vipps cannot give more details, as we cannot "leak" information about a user's age, whether a user has been blocked, whether a user has reached its spending limit, etc.

 ## Why do I get an error about having Vipps installed and being 15 years old?

+This can happen when:
-You are probably attempting to use a real Vipps user in the test environment.
+* You attempt to use a real Vipps user in the test environment.
+* You have a brand new test user and have not logged into the test app before trying to make payments, etc.

 See:
 [The Vipps Test Environment (MT)](../test-environment.md).